Board of Governors

 Human Resources Committee

 This Committee considers and determines matters in respect of the University's human resources.
-This includes ensuring that pay and conditions of employment are properly determined and implemented for all categories of employees and monitoring the University's staff composition.
-The Committee also acts as the University's Nominations Committee, recommending to the Board the appointment of new independent and co-opted Governors.
+This includes ensuring that pay and conditions of employment are properly determined and implemented for all categories of employees and monitoring the University's staff composition. .

-This Committee is responsible for determining and reviewing the salaries and terms and conditions of the Vice-Chancellor, Deputy and Pro-Vice-Chancellors, and other members of the senior management team as appropriate.
+This Committee is responsible for determining and reviewing the remuneration and terms and conditions of the Vice-Chancellor and the senior leadership team of the institution.

 Academic Affairs Committee